raphabot/raphabot.github.io/content/articles/simulating-detecting-and-responding-s3-ransomware/index.md

 ]
 ```

 In summary, using CloudTrail, we are able not just to deploy a "detector" at scale easily, but also to cheaply run it at scale as well.
-The proof is that you can find this Detection defined as CloudFormation code that you can apply today in the same [S3 Ramsomware Simulator repository](http://github.com/raphabot/s3-ransomware-simulator).
+The proof is that you can find this Detection defined as CloudFormation code that you can apply today in the same [S3 Ransomware Simulator repository](http://github.com/raphabot/s3-ransomware-simulator).

 ## Response: